TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 weight: 9
 ---

 The Open Web Application Security Project (OWASP) provides a top ten threat awareness document compiled by security experts.
 For more details on the OWASP project visit [https://www.owasp.org](https://www.owasp.org).
 Below are the top ten threats and how Tyk guards against them.
-For further details please refer to this
+For further details please visit our [blog](https://tyk.io/blog/res-owasp-api-security-10-insufficient-logging-monitoring/)

 ## 1 - Broken Object Level Authorization (BOLA)